sbitproz/az/README.md

 ## View the App

-Providing both vite and json-server has started successfully, go to your favourite browser and open the following URL: http://localhost:5173/
+Providing both vite and json-server have started successfully, go to your favourite browser and open the following URL: http://localhost:5173/